-A testimony is a unique and special story that every born-again believer has; it is the story of how a person came to the point when they were "saved"- that is, when they accepted Jesus Christ as their personal Saviour.
+A testimony is something that every born-again believer has; it is the story of how a person came to the point when they were "saved"- that is, when they accepted Jesus Christ as their personal Saviour.
 We'd like to share a few of these stories with you and it is our prayer that God will speak to you through them.
 Every person is unique and every story is unique, but one thing is sure - we all need Jesus Christ.

 "He that believes on the Son has everlasting life; and he that believes not the Son shall not see life, but the wrath of God abides on him."